rsksmart/devportal-1.0/rif/rns/guide/value-proposition/wallets.md

 1. **Difficult or impossible to remember crypto wallet addresses** _→ bad UX for end users, diminishes non-tech user adoption._
-2. **Error-prone when writing traditional crypto wallet addresses** _→ can derive to lost funds when transferring crypto assets._
+2. **Error-prone when writing traditional crypto wallet addresses** _→ may result in lost funds when transferring crypto assets._
-3. **Hacking/phising-prone when copy-pasting traditional crypto wallet addresses** _→ can derive to lost funds when transferring crypto assets._
+3. **Hacking/phishing-prone when copy-pasting traditional crypto wallet addresses** _→ may result in lost funds when transferring crypto assets._
 4. **Difficult to add contacts to crypto wallets** **and impossible to dynamically update contact’s addresses** _→ bad UX for end users._